Travel with ArtCenter this spring!

 Student field work in Berlin will encompass group visits as well as time for individual or small group independent exploration.

-Selected students will spend the Spring 2025 term at Art Center preparing for their visit through four three hour lecture courses oriented towards the historical context of the sites we will be visiting.
+Selected students will spend the spring term on the Art Center campus in Pasadena preparing for their visit with a course that covers the historical context of the sites we will be visiting.
 Our first session will also be a preparatory meeting and overview of class requirements and expectations, both in the classroom and in the field.
+One of the last class sessions will involve a Pre-Departure Orientation meeting hosted by the Global Programs office.

-Following our Spring semester preparation, students will stay in Berlin during the Spring/Summer 2025 break, experiencing its art and culture firsthand.
+Following our spring semester preparation, students will travel to Berlin during the break weeks, experiencing its art and culture firsthand.
 We will visit many galleries, museums, and important historical sites as well as have opportunities to meet with artists.
 Students will keep a notebook with their research, findings, drawings, photographs, with the expectation that they can demonstrate how this new knowledge will impact their art-making.
-Students will also have two free days to explore the city and travel around as they wish.
+Students will also have some free time to explore the city.

-• As one of the most vibrant art cultures in the world, Berlin is a highly multicultural with a rich and, most importantly, complex and difficult history.
-In this course, we will examine how notions of German identity have been shaped by that history and investigate its ramifications in contemporary art.
+• As one of the most vibrant art cultures in the world, Berlin is a highly multicultural city with a rich and, most importantly, complex and difficult history.
+In this course, we will examine how notions of German identity have been shaped by that history, and we will investigate its ramifications in contemporary art.

 Learning Outcomes